Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Theoretical Investigation

 The first bound reflects that the teacher approximates the data-generating distribution $\textbf{p}^*$.
 This requires the teacher to be both accurate and well-calibrated.
-These two properties have been identified as favorable characteristics for a teacher model in knowledge distillation by prior work \cite{statistical,cutmixpick}.
-The second bound requires the student accurately mimics the teacher output on the original training distribution which is the goal of EDRM-based distillation. $\delta_t+\delta_s\le1/L$ ensures that both the approximation errors between the teacher and $\textbf{p}^*$ and the student and teacher are sufficiently small. $\epsilon_{\mathrm{aug}}$ measures how much risk of the true data-generating distribution changes under the augmentations.
-The condition on $\Theta$ ensures the the confidence gap is sufficiently large such that the augmented samples bring $\mathcal{P}_{\text{train}}$ closer to $\mathcal{P}_{\text{test}}$.
-This can be achieved through large $\tau$ and small $\sigma$.
-Importantly, both $\tau$ and $\sigma$ are determined through the augmentations (i.e. the samples drawn from $\mathcal{Q}$.
-With ConfiG we dedicatedly try to maximize $\tau$ and minimize $\sigma$.
+These two properties have been identified as favorable characteristics for a teacher model in knowledge distillation by prior work~\cite{statistical,cutmixpick}.
+The second bound requires the student to achieve similar training loss as the teacher model.
+This is the goal when distilling the student on the original training distribution. $\Delta_{\textbf{p}}$ measures how much the risk of the true data-generating distribution changes under the augmentations.
+The third condition ensures that the data augmentations are more challenging for the student than for the teacher.
+As described above, under realistic assumptions this can be achieved with ConfiG through large $\tau$ and small $\sigma$.
+The condition on $\Theta$ ensures that the confidence gap is sufficiently large such that the augmented samples bring $\mathcal{P}_{\text{train}}$ closer to $\mathcal{P}_{\text{test}}$.
 The final condition on $\alpha$ reflects that sampling too many augmented images can bias $\mathcal{P}_{aug}$ towards $\mathcal{Q}$, which in turn harms $\Omega$.
-Both conditions on $\Theta$ and $\alpha$ can be controlled through the type and number of augmented images in practice such that the proposition does not apply to an empty set.
+Both conditions on $\Theta$ and $\alpha$ can be controlled through the type and number of augmented images in practice such that the proposition does not apply to an empty set.\\

-Overall, we highlight that the individual assumptions are satisfied in a common setting with $l$ being the cross-entropy loss, a strong teacher which is accurate both on $\mathcal{P}_{\text{train}}$ and $\mathcal{P}_{\text{test}}$, a well-trained student and after augmenting the samples with ConfiG by successfully minimizing $\mathcal{L}_{ConfiG}$.
+Overall, we highlight that the individual assumptions are approximately satisfied in a common setting with $\ell$ being the cross-entropy loss, a strong teacher which is accurate both on $\mathcal{P}_{\text{train}}$ and $\mathcal{P}_{\text{test}}$, a well-trained student and augmentations generated by ConfiG through optimizing $\mathcal{L}_{ConfiG}$.
+However, there are two main limitations for practical use of our result: first, it would be very difficult to characterize the distribution $\mathcal{Q}$ purely from a discrete set of ConfiG augmentations, and second, even if this was feasible, estimating the constants in order to get $\alpha$ is infeasible.
+In addition, ConfiG augmentations are added to the discrete training set which can influence both $\Omega$ and $\Psi$ that jointly constitute the generalization error of the student.